56kcloud/2022-Datathon-SAA-Challenge/README.md

-# Travelling in Covid-19 times: The Q&A Bot on travel insurance
+# Traveling in Covid-19 times: The Q&A Bot on travel insurance

 ![Challenge Logo](./docs/images/challenge-logo.png)